 Summary of Results

-Mixed methods analysis of a pre-existing dataset of audio, text and video/image tweets found that audio tweets had higher engagement per follower than did text or video/image tweets by the same user.
-Qualitative content analysis revealed that high engagement audio tweets had different content topics than high engagement text and video tweets, while high engagement audio tweets had somewhat similar topics but different characteristics than low engagement audio tweets.
+Mixed methods analysis of a pre-existing dataset of audio, text and video/image tweets found that audio tweets had higher engagement per follower than did text or video/image tweets by the same user, supporting the idea that user engagement is linked to media format.
+Qualitative content analysis revealed that high engagement audio tweets may have had different content topics than high engagement text and video tweets, while high engagement audio tweets had somewhat similar topics but different characteristics than low engagement audio tweets.
 Given these differences, the media format, topic and characteristics of a tweet may affect engagement in the tweet.

 Design Implications